jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/latches-flipflops.rst

     for both D latches to be active at once.

-C is clock, which is serving as enable
+* In the above figure, :math:`C` is the label for the clock signal, which is serving as an enable for the D latches
+* Notice how the clock input is inverted before being fed into the first D latch, but not before the second D latch

-Notice how one of the clock enables is inverted before attached Only one can be in quiet state at a time
+    * Only one of the D latches can be in the quiet state at any time

-When clock is low, first d latch will store whatever is on D input
+* When the clock signal is low

+    * The first D latch is active and can store whatever is on the :math:`D` input
-    * Can toggle a bunch, doesn't matter, whatever is there is stored
+    * The :math:`D` input can toggle several times, which would change what the first D latch is outputting
-    * Second D latch is in quiet state, nothing changes
+    * However, the second D latch is in the quiet state, meaning that it's output value does not change

-When clock goes high, the first D latch goes to a quiet state
+    * In other words, the value of :math:`D` does not affect the value of :math:`Q`/:math:`\lnot Q` at this stage

+* When the clock signal transitions to high

+    * The first D latch enters the quiet state, meaning the last value of :math:`D` is latched into the first D latch
-    Second latch goes active, and whatever is stored in first D latch moves to second the value output by first D latch moves to second D latch
+    * The second D latch becomes active, latching in the value being output by the first D latch

-When clock goes high, there is no direct way to modify the second d latches' data input as it comes from a quiet d latch
+    * At this time, :math:`D` can change, but it will not impact the stored value as the first D latch is disabled

+* With this configuration, the value of :math:`D` can never directly alter the value of :math:`Q`/:math:`\lnot Q`

+    * The value of :math:`D` must first move through the first D latch